wendyverdonk93/docs/content/integrations/ecommerce-integrations/logivert/manual.md

 [Download](https://confluence.prezent.nl/display/LOGIVERTMAN/Het+specificeren+van+betalingswijzen) the LogiVert Manual to install the app.

 ### Congratulations
-You have installed and configured the app successfully.
-If you have any technical queries about the app, email [Logivert](https://www.logivert.com/nl/support/c-10) directly.
+For any technical queries about the app, see Logivert – [Support](https://www.logivert.com/nl/support/c-10).